eddie-doo/docker-codychat/README.md

 # docker-codychat
 A containerized Codychat 10.1 with security hardening baked into the image.
 Designed for easily deploying/testing custom builds, and reducing hosting operation costs.

+# To do
+- Facilitate an easy way to import an existing database
+- Add an easy way to disable security hardening/SSL enforcement for local development
+- Database healthchecks

 # Features & Stack Decisions

 *Containerization*